Feasibility Report

 How risks are categorized.
 The Risk Register organizes risks into categories: site/geotechnical, regulatory/permitting, design, cost, schedule, and external.
 Each risk is assigned a probability rating (low/medium/high), a cost impact range (in dollars), and a schedule impact estimate (in weeks or months).
 Risks are then ranked by their combined probability and impact to identify the highest-priority items requiring active management.

 Common high-impact risks on LA residential projects.
-Based on projects I've managed across the Westside, the risks that most frequently materialize include: geotechnical conditions worse than the investigation predicted (probability: medium; impact: $100K-$400K), permitting delays due to agency staffing or incomplete submissions (probability: high; impact: 2-6 months), utility infrastructure inadequacy discovered during construction (probability: medium; impact: $50K-$200K + 6-14 months), scope growth during design (probability: high; impact: 10-25% of construction cost), subcontractor availability and pricing volatility (probability: medium-high; impact: 5-15% of trade costs), and weather-related delays on hillside sites during the rainy season (probability: medium; impact: 4-8 weeks).
+On complex residential projects across the Westside, the risks that most frequently materialize include: geotechnical conditions worse than the investigation predicted (probability: medium; impact: $100K-$400K), permitting delays due to agency staffing or incomplete submissions (probability: high; impact: 2-6 months), utility infrastructure inadequacy discovered during construction (probability: medium; impact: $50K-$200K + 6-14 months), scope growth during design (probability: high; impact: 10-25% of construction cost), subcontractor availability and pricing volatility (probability: medium-high; impact: 5-15% of trade costs), and weather-related delays on hillside sites during the rainy season (probability: medium; impact: 4-8 weeks).

 Contingency recommendations.
 The risk assessment informs the contingency recommendation - the percentage of the construction budget held in reserve for unforeseen conditions and scope changes.
 For flat-lot new construction with standard conditions, a 10% contingency is typically adequate.
 For hillside new construction, 15-20% is appropriate.
 For renovation or remediation projects with significant unknowns, 20-25% is warranted.
 For fire rebuilds on PGRAZ lots with incomplete geotechnical information, 20-25% is the minimum.
 These percentages are not padding - they're risk-informed reserves based on the specific risk profile of the project.